poliastro/poliastro/docs/source/getting_started.rst

 Requirements
 ------------

+poliastro requires the following Python packages:

+* NumPy
+* Astropy (for physical units handling and geometrical transforms)
+* matplotlib (for plotting)

-poliastro requires NumPy, Astropy and matplotlib and is usually tested on Linux on Python 2.7 and Python 3.3 (single codebase).
+It is usually tested on Linux on Python 2.7 and Python 3.3 (single codebase).

-Besides, a Fortran compiler is needed to build the extensions. poliastro is usually built with gfortran.
+A Fortran compiler is needed to build the extensions: poliastro is usually built with gfortran.

 There is no reason it shouldn't work under Windows or Mac OS X with